 ORB5 simulations run without the modified drive term showed no mode present, even though a strong MHD instability was verified using MISHKA.
 With the modified drive terms, however, a mode can be seen growing at a rate comparable to the MHD growth rate (these will be compared quantitatively later).
-The electrostatic potential of the observed mode is shown in Fig. 4.
+The electrostatic potential of the observed mode is shown in figure 4.
 The mode resolved in ORB5 is centred on the outboard midplane at the region of greatest pressure gradient (pedestal-like region) as expected for kinetic ballooning modes and is similar to the mode observed in MISHKA.
+The ballooning angle is finite for ORB5, as opposed to zero in MISHKA leading to a tilt in the mode structure that can also be observed in figure 4.
+This is normally thought to arise because the local mode frequency is a function of the radius (this is zero for MHD, resulting in the zero ballooning angle).
+This can lead to significant global effects (not directly accessible by local simulation) for higher frequency instabilities (such as Ion Temperature Gradient modes) [42].
+However, at low N, the KBMs presented in this paper have low mode frequency compared to typical mode growthrates.
+As such the major global effect is the finite width of the large pressure gradient region.